 It is a traditional farmhouse with some recent additions, and makes a comfortable base for exploring the area, or a traditional family holiday - there’s a swing and a donkey on the farm, rooms are big enough for an extra child’s bed and it’s only five minutes’ walk to the beach.

-Fine cooked-to-order breakfasts will set you up for the day and, for the evening, moderately priced evening meals are available for walking groups only; otherwise, there are plenty of good restaurants nearby, also pubs with traditional Irish music.
+The bright, spacious dining room has an open log fire, traditional beams, wood stove and open beams - and the fine cooked-to-order breakfasts served here will set you up for the day.
+For the evening, simple, moderately priced meals are available for walking groups only, by arrangement; otherwise, there are plenty of good restaurants nearby, also pubs with traditional Irish music.

 Recent renovations have been well-planned, so that some rooms in the house can be used for self-catering instead of B&B if required.